jelly/cockpit/test/ARCHITECTURE.md

 # Architecture

-* [ ] Explain the test execution how the browser starts, Virtual machine `test/verify/check-apps`

 This document describes the architecture of Cockpit's browser integration tests.
 The tests should replicate how a normal user interacts with Cockpit this requires a test machine which can easily add have multiple disks or interfaces,